ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/highload-wallet.md

 Each external message (transfer request) sent to Highload v3 includes the following:
 - A 512-bit signature in the top-level cell, with the other parameters located in that cell's reference.
 - A subwallet ID (32 bits).
-- A reference to the message being sent (the serialized internal message).
+- A reference to the serialized internal message being sent.
 - The send mode for the message (8 bits).
-- A composite query ID consisting of 13 bits for "shift" and 10 bits for "bit number."
+- A composite query ID consisting of 13 bits for shift and 10 bits for bit number.
 Note that the 10 bits for the bit number can range up to 1022, not 1023.
 The last usable query ID (8388605) is reserved for emergencies and should generally not be used.
 - The message's creation timestamp or message timestamp.
 - A timeout value.